-- Radioactive Effluents: Releases to air and water remained well below the regulatory limits. - Pickering Waste Management Facility: Monitoring results for air emissions, water, and perimeter dose rate confirmed the integrity of the facility. - Groundwater Monitoring: OPG continued to analyze groundwater results to examine trends. - Spills to the Environment: There were no spills to the environment that were reportable to a regulatory authority.
+- Radioactive Effluents: Releases to air and water remained well below the regulatory limits. - Pickering Waste Management Facility: Monitoring results for air emissions, water, and perimeter dose rate confirmed the integrity of the facility. - Spills to the Environment: There was one spill to the environment that was reportable to a regulatory authority.
+The spill resulted in negligible environmental impact.